Team Impakt / strategy & operations

 Brent Cohen — operator, builder, systems thinker, reluctant participant in an unreasonable number of executive meetings.

 I’m a four-time founder who takes ideas from sketch to scale.
-At Realtor.com, I helped turn a rough prototype into one of the internet’s most visited destinations and took it public.
-I co-founded the first online hobby superstore and launched private social networks before social media had a name.
+At Realtor.com, I helped turn a rough prototype into one of the internet’s most-visited destinations and took it public.
 In Beijing, I built Lycos’ Asia-Pacific business into a $120M operation across seven countries.
 I led the turnaround of ReachLocal’s SaaS platform before its sale.
-And at B1, I’m building an AI-native platform helping governments modernize secure communication with sovereignty at the center.
+At B1, I’m building an AI-native platform helping governments modernize secure communication with sovereignty at the center.

 I’m an operator at heart.
-I rebuild teams.
-Tighten roadmaps.
-Cut time-to-market.
-Deliver growth.
-I’ve raised venture capital, led global teams, managed transformations, and worked in environments where execution determines survival.
+I rebuild teams, tighten roadmaps, cut time-to-market, and deliver growth — in environments where execution determines survival.

 My approach is simple: define what winning looks like, build the system, deliver.